AnushkaUnhalkar/SQL_Mini_Project/README.md

-# SQL_Mini_Project
+# MySQL_Mini_Project
-A mini project based on SQL Commands.
+A mini project based on MySQL Commands.